yogeshhegde/processor-sdk-doc/source/linux/Industrial_Protocols/PTP/_PTP.rst

 Hardware Overview
 =================

-TI’s Sitara devices have support for GMAC and PRU-ICSS ports, as shown in the table below.
+TI's Sitara devices have support for GMAC and PRU-ICSS ports, as shown in the table below.

 +--------------------------+--------------------------+--------------------------+-----------------------+